Chive Pinwheel Rolls

 - In a large bowl, combine 2-1/2 cups flour, sugar, yeast and salt.
 In a small saucepan, heat milk, oil, water and mashed potatoes to 120°-130°.
 Add to dry ingredients; beat just until moistened.
 Add egg; beat until smooth.
 Stir in enough remaining flour to form a soft dough.

-- Turn onto a floured surface; knead until smooth and elastic, about 6-8 minutes.
+- Turn onto a floured surface; knead until smooth and elastic, 6-8 minutes.
 Place in a greased bowl; turn once to grease top.
 Cover and let rise in a warm place until doubled, about 1 hour.

 - Bake at 350° for 30-35 minutes or until golden brown.
 Brush with butter.
 Cool on a wire rack.
 Refrigerate leftovers.
-Yield: 15 rolls.